 3. Safe System Design and Expansion

 Planning to add new loads or upgrade service gear?
-A short circuit study confirms whether your existing infrastructure can handle the new conditions—before you energize.
+A short circuit study confirms whether your existing infrastructure can handle the new conditions — before you energize.
+And keep in mind that utility upgrades can change your fault current without notice.

 4. Prerequisite for Arc Flash Studies